acos16/selenide-java-test-automation-framework/readme.md

 cases.
 It consists of a combination of practices and tools or libraries that are designed to help QA engineers creating test scripts.

-These guidelines can include coding standards and conventions, how to handle test-data how to organize test logic and test ma, how to process the test results, or how to access various resources.
+These guidelines can include coding standards and conventions, how to handle test-data, how to organize test logic and the test scenarios, how to process the test results, or how to access various resources.

 Technologies used in this repository: